Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Results and discussion

-Now, let us examine the theoretical results of $a_c$ with experiments in a wide range of driving frequency, which are summarized in figure~\ref{fig:critical acceleration}. \citet{li2019stability} once performed Faraday instability experiments in Hele-Shaw cells in a frequency range from 14 to 22 Hz.
-We have extended this range to $10\sim30$ Hz to highlight the trend of $a_c$.
+Now, let us examine the theoretical results of $a_c$ with experiments in a wide range of driving frequency, which are summarized in figure~\ref{fig:critical acceleration}. \citet{li2019stability} once performed Faraday instability experiments in Hele-Shaw cells in a frequency range of 14--22 Hz.
+We have extended this range to 10--30 Hz to highlight the trend of $a_c$.
 Theoretically, \citet{bongarzone2023revised} employed Stokes boundary layer theory when studying the linear stability problem in Hele-Shaw cells, coupled with Hamraoui's model~\eqref{Hamraoui model} to evaluate the damping of the dynamic contact angle.
 Their theory has currently provided the most accurate estimation of $a_c$.
-As shown in figure~\ref{fig:critical acceleration}, with the utilization of Hamraoui's model, the theory agrees well with experiments, particularly for the case of $b=4.8$ mm.
-However, a remarkable discrepancy in the trend persists, which is more evident for a smaller gap size ($b=2$ mm).
+Figure~\ref{fig:critical acceleration} compares the experimentally measured acceleration thresholds for Faraday onset with theoretical results obtained from the present theory~\eqref{eq:ak} and from the reproduced analysis of \citet{bongarzone2023revised}.
+With the utilization of Hamraoui's model, their theory agrees well with experiments, particularly for the case of $b=4.8$ mm.
+This better agreement for the larger gap size is likely due to the reduced influence of meniscus dynamics; specifically, the surface tension and the pinned contact line effect in the gap direction weaken as the gap becomes wider.
+However, a notable discrepancy in the trend persists and is more evident for a smaller gap size ($b=2$ mm), where the two aforementioned effects play a more prominent role.
 Hamraoui's model predicts a steeper variation of $a_c$ with $f$, resulting in significantly overestimated theoretical values at high driving frequencies. \citet{bongarzone2023revised} have validated that the increasing trend of $a_c$ with $f$ is mainly controlled by the friction coefficient $\beta$, a conclusion also verified by \citet{li2024stability}.
 Equation~\eqref{Hamraoui boundary} implicitly reveals that $\beta$ serves as a linear coefficient for contact angle damping, implying that the theoretical $a_c$ is sensitive to $\beta$.
 As validated in figure~\ref{fig:different length and material}\textit{c}, the value of $\beta$ for pure ethanol in PVC containers must be different from the one measured by \citet{hamraoui2000can}.
-Figure~\ref{fig:change beta} demonstrates substantial changes in the calculated $a_c$ for modest $\beta$ variations ($0.03 \le \beta \le 0.05$), which obviously deviate from the experimental results.
+Figure~\ref{fig:change beta} demonstrates that even modest variations of $\beta$ ($0.03 \le \beta \le 0.05$) in the theory of \citet{bongarzone2023revised} produce substantial changes in the calculated $a_c$, which obviously deviate from the experimental results.
 Consequently, Hamraoui's model lacks physical justification for the Faraday instability problem in Hele-Shaw cells, with its successful application critically depending on values of $\beta$.